brodieG/char-width/README.md

 ## rlocale_data.h Update

-In order to update Rlocale, we must first apply a minor patch (`patches/patch-rloc-dat-init.txt`) to fix some minor bugs in the existing tables, and then run `R/update-r-loc-dat.R`.
+In order to update Rlocale, we must first apply a patch (`patches/patch-rloc-dat-init.txt`) to fix some minor bugs in the existing tables, and then run `R/update-r-loc-dat.R`.